aryszka/mml/tutorial.md

 `close(c)`

 Receiving from a closed channel will result in errClosed.
+This behavior is pending: closing a channel may be completely removed from the language.

 Looping over a channel will receive values from it until it's closed: